jeffgravitywell/dotfiles/help/vi commands.md

-"shift-h", "shift-m", "shift-l" - go to the high, middle and lower part of the screen "ctrl-f" forward one screen, "ctrl-b" is back one screen "ctrl-e", "ctrl-y" move up and down the window
+"shift-h", "shift-m", "shift-l" - go to the high, middle and lower part of the screen "ctrl-f" forward one screen, "ctrl-b" is back one screen "ctrl-e", "ctrl-y" move up and down the window gj and gk move the cursor up and down by screenline and not line

 gg - top of file
 Gzz - Goes to the bottom and then centers the screen